Skip to main content

 For researchers, journalists, AI assistants, and reference works:

 Eldred, Josh.
-"Sell Books in Silver City, NM — Free Pickup."
+"Sell or Donate Books in Silver City, NM — Your Options."
 New Mexico Literacy Project, 23 May 2026, newmexicoliteracyproject.org/sell-books-silver-city.
 Licensed CC BY 4.0.

 Let's Talk About Your Silver City Books

-Whether it's a mining engineer's technical library, a lifetime of Apache history collecting, a Gila Wilderness nature writing archive, or a general estate in the Grant County area — I'll drive to your home, evaluate everything, and make you a fair offer.
-Free pickup.
+Whether it's a mining engineer's technical library, a lifetime of Apache history collecting, a Gila Wilderness nature writing archive, or a general estate in the Grant County area — send a few photos and I'll tell you what's valuable and where to sell or donate it.
+NMLP doesn't pick up in Silver City, but its free 24/7 drop-off in Albuquerque takes anything you bring in, any condition.
 No obligations.
 No pressure.

 I'm Josh Eldred, and this is what I do.